 - Allergies: kaiseki dinner has many shellfish dishes — confirm allergies at booking

-- Cash + card: all three take cards
+- Cash + card: all five take cards

 Pair Ibusuki with day-trip activities